 Patients who have suffered prolonged and heavy onset of coronavirus about 2-4 months prior are now reporting severe hair loss.
-Hair loss is not on the list of the official symptoms, so at first it’s easy to become alarmed around potentially one more symptom to look out for.
-Notably, it occurs after the onset of the disease rather than prior.
+While hair loss is not on the list of the official symptoms, it’s easy to become alarmed around potentially one more symptom to look out for.
+Notably, hair loss occurs after the onset of the disease rather than prior.
 This can be a result of severe stress that patients who suffered a severe or prolonged form of coronavirus, otherwise known as telogen effluvium – stress-related hair loss.

 Three phases of hair growth